 - A property left unoccupied but furnished where the owner is a student

-- Properties undergoing major structural repairs - up to 12 months
+- Properties undergoing major structural repairs are entitled to

-- Properties left empty and unfurnished - up to six months
+- Properties left empty and unfurnished are entitled to a

 - Properties that have been repossessed - no time limit up to the time of sale